The de Sitter swampland conjectures in the context of Chaplygin-inspired inflation

-Compatibility of the generalized Chaplygin-inspired model with CMB data has been investigated in Ref.\ \cite{GBR}.
-It was found that for potentials of the form $V(\phi) = V_0(\phi/M_p)^n$ ($n = 1, 2$), compatibility with CMB data is not possible for $x \equiv \frac{A}{V^{1+\alpha}} > 1$.
-Hence, the latter are incompatible with the swampland conjectures.
-On the other hand, for quadratic and quartic hilltop potential models, $V(\phi) = V_0(1- \frac{\gamma}{n} (\phi/M_p)^n)$ for $0 < \gamma < 1$, $n = 2, 4$ and that satisfy swampland condition Eq. (\ref{eq:SC1}), compatibility with CMB data was explicitly shown to be possible for $\alpha = 0.5$ or $1$ for a wide range (including large) values of $x$.
-Therefore, these potentials can be made compatible with the de Sitter swampland conditions.
+Compatibility of the generalized Chaplygin-inspired mo\-del with CMB data has been investigated in Ref.~\cite{GBR}.
+It was found that for potentials of the form $V(\phi) = V_0(\phi/M_p)^n$ with $n = 1, 2$, compatibility with CMB data is not possible for $x \equiv \frac{A}{V^{1+\alpha}} > 1$.
+Hence, the latter are incompatible with the swampland conjectures (\ref{eq:SC2}) and (\ref{eq:SC3}).

+On the other hand, for quadratic and quartic hilltop potential models, $V(\phi) = V_0\bigl(1- \frac{\gamma}{n} (\phi/M_p)^n\bigr)$ with $0 < \gamma < 1$ and $n = 2, 4$, compatibility with CMB data was explicitly shown to be possible for $\alpha = 0.5$ or $1$ for a wide range (including large) values of $x$.
+Therefore, these potentials can be made compatible with the swampland conjectures (\ref{eq:SC1}), (\ref{eq:SC2}), and (\ref{eq:SC3}).

-In conclusion, in this work we have considered the generalized Chaplygin-inspired inflationary model and shown that it is compatible with the swampland conditions \eqref{eq:SC2} and \eqref{eq:SC3} provided the condition $A \gg V^{1+\alpha}$ is satisfied.
-Interestingly, this limit corresponds to the situation where some of the features of the model differ from the ones arising in the General Relativity limit $A \ll V^{1+\alpha}$.
+In conclusion, in this work we have considered the generalized Chaplygin-inspired single field inflationary model and shown that it is compatible with the swampland conjectures (\ref{eq:SC2}) and (\ref{eq:SC3}) provided the condition $x \gg 1$ is satisfied.
+Interestingly, this limit corresponds to the situation where some of the features of the model differ from the ones arising in the General Relativity limit $x \ll 1$.
 As we have seen, compatibility of the generalized Chaplygin-inspired inflationary model with the CMB data restricted the allowed potentials.
 The de Sitter swampland conjectures impose a further limitation on the possible potentials.
 In fact, these conjectures suggest that one should stretch the model parameter $x$ to large values, far from the General Relativity limit.